eclyptox/SyliusContactFormPlugin/README.md

     ```

 ## Configuration
+Set parameters in parameters.yml
    ```
+    mango_sylius_contact_form:
         # Define if an email should be send to the manager when contact form is send
-   CONTACT_FORM_SEND_MANAGER_MAIL=
+          send_manager_mail: true/false
         # Define if an email should be send to the customer when contact form is send
-   CONTACT_FORM_SEND_CUSTOMER_MAIL=
+          send_customer_mail: true/false
         # Define 'name' field requirement in contact form
-   CONTACT_FORM_NAME_REQUIRED=
+          name_required: true/false
         # Define 'phone' field requirement in contact form
-   CONTACT_FORM_PHONE_REQUIRED=
+          phone_required: true/false
    ```

 ## Usage